 For example, an agentic customer onboarding system might read contract details, create project tasks, check missing documents, draft kickoff notes, update a CRM, alert finance, and escalate exceptions to a human owner.
 That is not just a chatbot.
 It is an operating workflow that needs observability, policy checks, permission boundaries, and human-on-the-loop monitoring.

-Agentic AI is powerful when the work is repeatable, valuable, and spread across multiple systems.
+Agentic AI fits work that is repeatable, valuable, and spread across multiple systems.
 It is risky when the workflow is poorly understood, data is unreliable, permissions are too broad, or nobody owns exceptions.
+For buyers who already know the workflow requires controlled orchestration, agentic AI development services should focus on governance, integration, and operating model design as much as model behavior.

 Comparison Table